Editorial

 Remote work, fueled by cloud computing, is changing how we connect beyond traditional offices.
 Telephones remain vital, demanding solutions beyond basic call forwarding.
 Emulating extensions, with call control functions, becomes essential for effective remote communication.
 Options like home IP phones and softphones blur the line between office and remote work.
 The emphasis is on replicating a seamless phone experience in the era of flexible work arrangements.

 While there are still people out there who go into the office on a daily basis, that trend is quickly fading, and more and more people are working remotely for part of the week or full time.
-Most of the resources one would need in the office are now available on a work or personal PC, or even on a personal cell phone.
-It’s hard for some of us older folks to remember a time before technology played such a major role in our work lives, and for the younger folks, they can’t even imagine how we conducted business or managed our social lives and activities before technology took over; they don’t know any different...
+Most of the resources one would need in the office are now available on a work or personal PC, even on a personal cell phone.
+It’s hard for some of us older folks to remember a time before technology played such a major role in our work lives, and for the younger folks, they can’t even imagine how we conducted business or managed our social lives and activities before technology took over.
+They don’t know any different.

 Before there were computers, email, document sharing and mobile devices, the telephone was (and still is) considered critical in the workplace.
 Business telephone systems have been around for a long time - we’ve all gotten used to listening to auto attendants and making our choices on a touch-tone keypad.
 We know pressing 123 gets us to the person whose extension is 123.
-If they’re not in the office, voicemail kicks in, but we can’t rely on just voicemails on the days we work remote: some conversations need to take place right then and there, rather than playing voicemail tag.
-Well, forwarding calls could accomplish that, but once the call leaves the system, there is no way to report on or record that call, unless that cell phone (or landline) that the call is forwarded to is actually an extension (or emulates an extension) on the system.
+If they’re not in the office, voicemail kicks in, but we can’t rely on just voicemails on the days we work remotely: some conversations need to take place right then and there, rather than playing voicemail tag.
+Well, forwarding calls could accomplish that but, once the call leaves the system, there is no way to report on or record that call unless the cell phone (or landline) to which the call is forwarded is actually an extension (or emulates an extension) on the system.

 For remote workers, there are a few different options to connect to the PBX.
 An IP phone at home, a softphone on your PC, or just your mobile phone can be an extension.
 Call control through the IP phone buttons, the web portal or the TUI with your cell phone all emulate extensions as if you were present in the office.